 - King's Crown

-Although Rhodiola rosea is the preferred species used, their are a number of species used in various indigenous medical systems such as Rhodiola alterna, Rhodiola brevipetiolata, Rhodiola crenulata, Rhodiola kirilowii, Rhodiola quadrifida, Rhodiola sachalinensis, and Rhodiola sacra.
+Although Rhodiola rosea is the preferred species used, there are many species used in various indigenous medical systems such as Rhodiola alterna, Rhodiola brevipetiolata, Rhodiola crenulata, Rhodiola kirilowii, Rhodiola quadrifida, Rhodiola sachalinensis, and Rhodiola sacra.

-The Crassulaceae family contains 34 genera, and 1400 species.
-Most of the plants in this family can be found in cooler climates.
+The Crassulaceae family contains 34 genera and 1400 species.
+Most of the plants in this family can be found in colder climates.

 Another medicinal species in this family is Kalanchoe.

 Rhodiola grows at high altitude, mountainous regions of Europe, Asia, the Arctic, and North America.

 Salidroside and Tyrosol from Rhodiola cerrulea extracts have been shown to regulate AMPK , which plays a major role in energy homeostasis .
 It was also shown to maintain sodium channel transport by preserving NA+, K+, ATPase activity.
 The authors concluded that this mechanism may be responsible for Rhodiolas ability to reduce the symptoms of altitude sickness, particularly HAPE .